 How All Of That Surplus Goes Out:

 Each week we have two open Food Days at:

 - The Bolinas Community Food Program (Sunday afternoon at 1PM in the field next to the fire station on Mesa Road)

 - Trinity Community Church in San Rafael (Thursday mornings at 11:30 AM at 1675 Grand Ave)

 On Sunday, Tuesday, Wednesday, Thursday and Friday, we deliver to nine different lower income complexes housing seniors and others, where the residents gather together in their community rooms to sort out and then share the food among themselves.
 You can see a video of one of these locations in the right sidebar of our website.

-We also take food to Ritter Center and Sparkpoint-Marin in San Rafael, New Beginnings in Novato and West Marine Community Resources in Pt.
+We also take food to New Beginnings in Novato and West Marin Community Resources in Pt.
 Reyes.
 In addition, we partner with the Miller Avenue Church in Mill Valley, which has their own food program as well as taking care of students at the Golden Gate Seminary.
 Our volunteers are all part of our food distribution network as well, taking care of people they know personally who could use some extra food to help make ends meet.